jordwest/prism/docs/JOURNAL.md

  - Handle dead state - spectate other players (press tab to cycle?)
  - Add some kind of goal state
  - Throwing potions

+# Tuesday 26 Aug 2025

+- Keepalive ping is done, and relay server also cleans up old rooms/clients

+Next up I think is handling the dead state - spectate a random player for now.
+Or perhaps add a player list to the side to switch between players, should be easyish.